sohail19go27/BeyondChats/README.md

 Enhance article content using AI (LLM) with reference articles.

-Display both original and AI-updated articles in a responsive React frontend .
+Display both original and AI-updated articles in a responsive React frontends .

 ## 🧩 Project Phases